Superior Stateroom Deck 3

 Day 1 – Osaka

-Meet at Osaka International airport.
+Meet at Itami Osaka International airport.
 You will be greeted by our local representative off your flight provided that you have previously communicated your flight schedule to your travel agent.

 Transfer from the airport to the Centara Osaka 5* hotel selected by PONANT.